nagarajanchinnasamy/subtotal/README.md

 ### Parameter: rendererOptions

 **`rowSubtotalDisplay`** option can be used to control the way row-subtotals are displayed.
-It can take one of the following values:
+Following properties can be set in this option:

-    "Hide On Expand"
+    "disableExpandCollapse" - Disables expand collapse operations.
-    "Enable"
+    "disableSubtotal" - Disables displaying of subtotals.
+This also disables expand collapse operations.
-    "Disable" (Note: Currently Not Supported)
+    "hideOnExpand" - Enables hiding of subtotals when expanded.

 **`colSubtotalDisplay`** option can be used to control the way column-subtotals are displayed.
-It can take one of the following values:
+Following properties can be set in this option:

-    "Hide On Expand"
+    "disableExpandCollapse" - Disables expand collapse operations.
-    "Enable"
+    "disableSubtotal" - Disables displaying of subtotals.
+This also disables expand collapse operations.
-    "Disable" (Note: Currently Not Supported)
+    "hideOnExpand" - Enables hiding of subtotals when expanded.

 **`collapseRowsAt`** option can be set to a `string` value as one of the elements of `rows` array or to a `numeric` value as index of one of the elements of `rows` array.
 If this option is set, rows are collapsed at the given row attribute whenever the pivot table is (re)rendered.
 The default behavior is to render all rows expanded initially (ie., no collapse).